Inner Harbor: ACLU lawsuit

 On October 21, 2002, street performer Jerry Rowan was banned from the area for making an "insensitive" joke.
 Discussing the then-current D.C. sniper case, Rowan said: "I was driving downtown this morning, and on the radio I heard that they've finally come out with a composite of the sniper, so there should be an arrest forthcoming.
 Apparently, he's a white guy that speaks Spanish and looks like he's Arab."
 Police officers overheard the joke and reported it to Rouse.
 The company had previously sent a letter to Rowan admonishing him for "off-color humor", as well as "lack of respect for program administrators".
 After this report, the company banned him from the area.

 On April 4, 2003, a police officer asked Baltimore's Women in Black to disband.
 The group had (and has) gathered in McKeldin Square every Friday since September 11, 2002.

 Rowan and the Women in Black filed suit against the city of Baltimore on October 7, 2003, arguing their right of free speech.
 They were assisted by attorney Rajeev Goyle on behalf of the American Civil Liberties Union.

 The lawsuit was resolved in 2013 in a settlement that resulted in a consent decree with the city, creating "instant permits" for spontaneous demonstrations and waived permit requirements for groups of 30 people or less.
-The negotiations with the ACLU, the city, The Rouse Company, and The Waterfront Partnership in the settlement yielded other specific results in favor of free speech activities.
+The negotiations with the ACLU, the city, General Growth Properties (which acquired the Rouse Co. in November 2004), and The Waterfront Partnership in the settlement yielded other specific results in favor of free speech activities.
 McKeldin Square, Rash Field, Kaufman Pavilion, the area West of the Visitor Center, and Area 10 were all designated as official free-speech zones.
 Additionally, the settlement required the City of Baltimore to pay the attorney's fees for the ACLU.

 Elsewhere, police enforce rules against protest.
 On May 21, 2011, teacher Bruce Friedrich was threatened with arrest while handing out animal rights pamphlets.
 On September 18, 2011, police arrested artist Mark Chase for selling his paintings "in or near" the Inner Harbor amphitheater.
 "Your constitutional rights have nothing to do with the law," said the arresting officer when Chase objected on First Amendment grounds.